Skip to Content

 There were two rooms in the Citadel that left the biggest impression on us.

 The first one was the room with a replica of WWI trenches.
-We were walking through the trenches in the dark while we could hear loud explosions and the sound of shooting bullets all around us.
+We were walking through the trenches in the dark and could hear loud explosions and the sound of shooting bullets all around us.
 Very impressive!

 WWI trenches in the Citadel of Dinant Belgium